A Non-Recursive, Dimension-Independent Schur-Decomposition Algorithm for $N$-Dimensional Sylvester Tensor Equations: Implementation in MATLAB

-Given the fact that Matlab does not implement natively the product of a matrix by a multidimensional array, and it is highly inefficient to compute \eqref{e:CUNU2U1B} and \eqref{e:XUNU2U1Y} entrywise, we proceed as follows.
-Suppose, e.g., that we want to calculate $\A\square_j\X$, where $\A\in\CC^{n_j\times n_j}$ and the number of elements in the $j$th dimension of $\X$ is $n_j$.
-If $n_j = 1$, then $\A = (a)$ is indeed a scalar, and $\A\square_j\X = a\X$ is trivial.
-Otherwise, if $\X$ were a standard matrix and we wanted to compute $\A\X$, we would perform the sum in the definition of $\A\X$ along the first dimension of $\X$, i.e., $[\A\X]_{ij} = \sum_{k=1}^{n_j} a_{ij}x_{jk}$; therefore, in order to obtain $\A\square_j\X_j$, we swap the first dimension and the $j$th dimension of $\X$, by means of the Matlab command \verb|permute|, and then apply the Matlab command \verb|reshape| to the permuted array, in such a way that it has $n_j$ elements in the first dimension.
-Since \verb|reshape| preserves precisely the first dimension, we have reduced $\square_j$ to a standard matrix product, namely, between $\A$ and the reshaped array.
-Then, we apply \verb|reshape| to the resulting matrix, to get back the size of the original permuted array; swapping its first and $j$th dimensions, we get precisely $\A\square_j\X$.
+On the other hand, if we want to avoid using \verb|pagemtimes|, we proceed as follows.
+The case with $n_j = 1$ is again trivial.
+Otherwise, recall that, for a standard matrix product $\A\X$, the sum is performed along the first dimension of $\X$, i.e., $[\A\X]_{ij} = \sum_{k=1}^{n_j} a_{ik}x_{kj}$.
+Therefore, in order to compute $\A\square_j\X$, we can first swap the first and $j$-th dimensions of $\X$ by means of the MATLAB command \verb|permute|, and then apply \verb|reshape| to the permuted array so it becomes a two-dimensional array having $n_j$ elements along its first dimension.
+In this way, we reduce $\square_j$ to a standard matrix product between $\A$ and another matrix.
+We then apply \verb|reshape| to the result to recover the size of the permuted array, and finally \verb|permute| to swap back the first and $j$-th dimensions, yielding $\A\square_j\X$.
+Note that, since the permutation satisfies $\sigma^2 = \mathrm{id}$, i.e., it is its own inverse, the same permutation vector is used in both \verb|permute| calls.
+When $j = 1$, no swapping of dimensions is required, and we only need to apply \verb|reshape|, but not \verb|permute|.

-In Listing~\ref{code:multND}, we offer the corresponding Matlab code.
-Let us recall that Matlab removes trailing singleton dimensions, i.e., dimensions whose length is one.
-For instance, if $\X\in\CC^{2\times 1\times3\times1\times1}$, then Matlab stores it as if it were $\X\in\CC^{2\times 1\times3}$.
-Therefore, testing first whether $\A$ is a scalar allows handling correctly such situations.
+In Listing~\ref{code:multNDalt}, we offer the corresponding MATLAB code, that defines \verb|multNDalt|, i.e., an alternative version of function \verb|multND| that can be executed in MATLAB versions older than R2020b.
+As in Listing~\ref{code:multND}, in order to minimize memory usage, we overwrite \verb|X| at each intermediate step.
+Let us also recall that MATLAB silently removes trailing singleton dimensions, i.e., dimensions of length one, when working with arrays of three or more dimensions.
+For instance, an array $\X\in\CC^{2\times 1\times 3\times 1\times 1}$ is stored as if it were $\X\in\CC^{2\times 1\times 3}$.
+As a consequence, in both \verb|multND| and \verb|multNDalt|, testing first whether $\A$ is a scalar handles the trailing singletons dimensions correctly, since in that case $\A\square_j\X$ reduces to ordinary scalar multiplication regardless of $j$.